Why do dogs run away? It's a tough question for any good pet owner to answer.

 He either dug his way out or cleared the fence.
 I would bet on the latter.

-Update: Boots was found (and has a good home now).
+Update: Boots was found (and lives in a safer setting now).

 Why would a dog want to run away?